Provismet/DaycarePlus/README.md

 Note: Most Pokémon will work without any special override, this feature exists specifically for fringe cases such as Basculegion and Overqwil, where the evolution is conditional on a special form.

+### Competitive Breeding
+Mainline breeding mechanics can be overpowered for server economies.
+Daycare+ offers an alternative system (availabe in the config) called Competitive Breeding.

+Inspired by Temtem and PokeMMO, Competitive Breeding limits the number of times a Pokémon can reproduce by enforcing a fertility mechanic.
+In exchange, the IVs of the offspring are no longer random and are fully deterministic.

 ### Compatibility
 Incubators have the ability to convert eggs from other mods into Daycare+ eggs.
 By default this feature is inactive,